refinedev/refine/documentation/docs/api-reference/core/hooks/data/useMany/index.md

 ## Realtime Updates

+> This feature is only available if you use a [Live Provider](/docs/api-reference/core/providers/live-provider).

 When `useMany` hook is mounted, it will call the `subscribe` method from the `liveProvider` with some parameters such as `channel`, `resource` etc. It is useful when you want to subscribe to the live updates.

 [Refer to the `liveProvider` documentation for more information &#8594](/docs/api-reference/core/providers/live-provider)